Resident234/php.net/pages/www.php.net_function.strtok.php.md

    if (!$dumbDone){
       $tok = strtok($seps);
       $dumbDone = (FALSE===$tok);
-      // you&apos;re not really done till you check for trailing skipped }
+      // you're not really done till you check for trailing skipped }
 };
 ?>